-Both contain the same material in years one and two, but if you are unsure then we recommend applying for the MSci as this gives you the maximum amount of choice later on.
-If you receive an offer for MSci Chemistry (F101), MSci Chemistry with an International Study Year (F103), MSci Chemistry with a Year in Industry (F105), MSci Medicinal and Biological Chemistry (FC1R) or MSci Medicinal and Biological Chemistry with an Assessed Year in Industry (CF71), place chemistry at the University of Nottingham as your firm choice and you do not meet the MSci grades in your offer but meet the BSc grades then you will automatically be offered a place for the BSc Chemistry (for students offered F101, F103 or F105) or BSc Medicinal and Biological Chemistry (for students offered FC1R or CF71) degree.
+Both contain the same material in years one and two.
+However, if you are unsure we recommend applying for the MSci as this gives you the maximum amount of choice later on.
+If you receive an offer for MSci Chemistry (F101), MSci Chemistry with an International Study Year (F103), MSci Chemistry with a Year in Industry (F105), MSci Medicinal and Biological Chemistry (FC1R) or MSci Medicinal and Biological Chemistry with an Assessed Year in Industry (CF71) and do not meet the MSci grades in your offer, but meet the BSc grades, you will automatically be offered a place for the BSc Chemistry (for students offered F101, F103, or F105) or BSc Medicinal and Biological Chemistry (for students offered FC1R or CF71) degree.

 Our UCAS offer will be tailored to your particular application.
 It will depend on the balance of A2 qualifications that you are studying.
 Please visit our courses pages